lugiro/luwise/LOS_User_Manual_v1.md

 Check that the servos not have high torque for a long time (minutes).
 This will cause high current and damage the servo

 Feel free to use the program as you like.
-The program still have some errors and there are no warranties for the use.
+The program still has some errors and there are no warranties for the use.
 The developer of the LOS program has no responsibility for damage caused by the program and the servos.